 Business growth depends on good customer service which in turn depends on good manners.

-This presentation is intended for everyone in your organization who uses technology to communicate with clients and co-workers or spends any of the business day in front of a computer or laptop or with a tablet or smart phone in hand.
+This presentation is intended for everyone in your organization who uses technology to communicate with clients and co-workers or spends any of the business day in front of a computer, laptop, tablet or smart phone.

 Participants will learn:

 - How to use e-mail to enhance their professional image.

 - Why the subject line of an e-mail matters.